 Dr. Fred Alger takes the conservative approach to avoid surgery if possible, yet he also has the expertise to perform various types of surgical procedures to rectify dental health concerns if its the best option.
 One treatment he may turn to is called flap surgery.

 Periodontal Flap Surgery

-Flap surgery is a procedure that greatly improves the health of a patient’s gums by allowing Dr. Alger to remove bacteria, plaque, and tartar that are found beneath the gum line.
+Flap surgery is a procedure that greatly improves the health of a patient’s gums by allowing Dr. Alger to remove bacteria, plaque and calculus tartar found beneath the gum line.
 In this procedure, the gums are gently reflected away from affected teeth so that Dr. Alger can fully see the roots and appropriately clean the infected area.

 - Your gums will be treated with a numbing solution and a local anesthetic will be delivered to keep you comfortable.

-- Dr. Alger will gently work to reflect the gums, making sure that you are comfortable as he progresses.
+- Dr. Alger will gently work to reflect the gums, ensuring that you are comfortable as he progresses.

 - With great precision, Dr. Alger will clean the tartar deposits that have built up under the gum line.